I tried NVIDIA Nemotron 3 Ultra

 it must have been half full.
 So, Day 47.

-And the main response returned "Day 47" in Japanese.
-In this case, it reasoned in English and then switched to Japanese only for the final answer.
-A very multilingual-model-like behavior, which I found charming.
+And the response body returned "Day 47" in Japanese.
+In this case, it processed its thinking in English and switched to Japanese only for the final answer.
+A very fitting behavior for a multilingual model.

-Comparing Nano, Super, and Ultra on the same benchmark
+Comparing Nano, Super, and Ultra on the same playing field

-Since we can call Nano (30B-A3B) and Super (120B-A12B) through the same API, I lined up all 3 generations side by side on Japanese reasoning problems.
-I started with 8 basic questions involving inclusion-exclusion and chicken-and-rabbit problems, but all 3 models solved them without any trouble, and there was no differentiation at all.
+Since I can call Nano (30B-A3B) and Super (120B-A12B) through the same API, I lined up all three generations on Japanese reasoning problems.
+I started with 8 basic problems involving inclusion-exclusion principle and crane-and-tortoise problems, but all 3 models solved them without difficulty, showing no differentiation at all.

-So I re-tested with 8 slightly more challenging problems—larger inclusion-exclusion, combinations, and counting perfect squares and cubes.
+So I remeasured with 8 somewhat more challenging problems — inclusion-exclusion with larger numbers, combinations, and counting perfect squares and perfect cubes.
 Here are the results.

 |---|---|---|